-Home Automation is one of the hottest innovations to come to the decor industry.
-Connectivity and the Internet of Things (IoT) has transformed the way we live and take care of our homes.
+Home Automation is currently one of the hottest innovations to impact the interior design industry.
+Smart home devices have transformed the way we live and take care of our homes.
 There's hardly a device that can't be controlled remotely, and window treatments are no exception.

-But making the right choice when it comes to electric blinds or motorized window treatments can be confusing.
-So we're answering your most frequently asked questions and demystifying motorization for window treatments.
+Making the right choice when buying motorized window treatments can be challenging.
+We're answering 7 of your most frequently asked motorized blinds questions in this guide.

 1. What Are Motorized Or Electric Blinds And How Do They Work?